Australian intelligence officers provide safes for secret Cabinet documents

 The Australian government is investigating the discovery of thousands of files, dating back 10 years and spanning five governments, in filing drawers at a furniture store in the Australian capital of Canberra.

-The documents were obtained by the Australian Broadcasting Corporation (ABC), which has called their discovery "one of the biggest breaches of Cabinet security in Australian history."
+The documents were obtained by the Australian Broadcasting Corporation (ABC), which has called the discovery "one of the biggest breaches of Cabinet security in Australian history."

 The Prime Minister's department confirmed the documents were "secured" in the early hours of Thursday morning, but stressed the delivery of the safes at 1 a.m. "was not a raid."

+Later Thursday, security agency personnel visited the ABC's Melbourne office to secure documents inside a safe, the broadcaster said.

-ABC News director Gaven Morris said the organization had worked with Australian security agencies to make sure the documents were safe.
+ABC News director Gaven Morris said the organization had worked with Australian security agencies to make sure the documents were secure.

 The ABC reported that it still has access to the files, and talks are underway with the government about how to proceed.